Talk to your Agents

 The real compounding factor though is memory.
 Every blurt is a timestamped trail of your thinking, what you decided and why.
 Grep it, pipe it, feed it to whatever agent you want.

 Apps that hold your transcripts are building a context graph of your work.
 That's fine but it locks you in.
-With Blurt, your logs live on your filesystem.
+With Blurt, your logs live on your system.
 You own the context.

 Your audio never leaves your Mac, and the transcripts and model inferences are all local.
 No network requests.
 No cloud.
 No telemetry.